 An exercise ball is makes a great alternative to a chair.
 You’ll use your legs to keep stable, and even some gentle movement will engage your core muscles as well as those legs.

 You don’t need to use either all day, in fact switching around has the benefit of getting you out of that chair!
-The best seller in this category is the ProWorks ball, this comes with a pump and is a bargain for the flexibility it gives you.
+The best seller in this category is the JLL ball, this comes from a respected UK brand and is a bargain for the flexibility it gives you.
 Check out the product page here, or click the picture below.

 I understand these will not be attainable for everybody due to the size and cost, but if you have an awesome boss or perhaps work from your own home office then you should really consider a treadmill desk.